 One group of occupants that are not complaining is the ants.
 They are overjoyed every time a cat is finished with a bowl of food.
 They enter the bowl, eat the crumbs, and no one seems to care.
 I'm not thrilled to see ants or step over their lines to get to the grass.
 The flies and fleas are other unwanted pests that I don't want to bring into my home.
 Fleas are hard to get rid of without a pet, and flies are thinking our stairwell is hangout area now.

 The Feral Feeding Is a Daily Struggle for the Non-Feeders

 Just yesterday we had a lady blocking our stairway as she sat down there feeding and petting the cats.
-She mentioned she's only feeding them as she slid to one side of the stairs, forcing our whole family to squeeze by her down the narrow stairwell.
+She said she's only feeding them as she slid to one side of the stairs, forcing our whole family to squeeze by her down the narrow stairwell.
 My husband and I just went along quickly muttering an apology for interrupting her good time.

-This morning when animal control rode through our complex we just knew the saga was over.
+This morning when animal control rode through our complex, we just knew the saga was over.
 We didn't call them, but the cats were all tucked away on lower balconies and under cars.
 The one we were mainly concerned about is the one with a home and no collar.

 What to Do About Feral Cats at Your Apartment Building

 - Get Help: Contact a rescue group.
 They will help place your mind at ease that the cats will go to a loving place.

 - Rescue on Your Own: Put down a pet deposit, take one or two for yourself, and then really take the cats to your home.

 - Don't Encourage the Feral Cats: Don't do anything.
 Don't feed or entertain the cats.
 They will eventually realize there is no food or love, and therefore no reason to stick around.
 They will leave on their own and your apartment grounds will be much cleaner.